seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **PALAMON**
 / 'Tis a lusty meat.
 Give me more wine.
 Here, Arcite, to the wenches
 We have known in our days!
-The Lord Steward's daughter—
+The Lord Steward's daughter--
 Do you remember her? /

 **ARCITE**